vscode-perl/vscode-perl/README.md

-# Looking for maintainer

-This extension is not being actively developed.
-If you are interested in taking over the project start an issue.

 # Perl for Visual Studio Code

 This extension aims to bring code intelligence for the Perl language to [Visual Studio Code](https://code.visualstudio.com/), mainly through the use of [Exuberant Ctags](http://ctags.sourceforge.net/).